Thaifitus/determining_and_erasing_kns_in_transformer_thesis/README.md

 | Student ID  | 20127625  | 20127681  |

 # Introduction
-Our research focuses on determining and erasing knowledge neurons in [BERT-based-case](https://doi.org/10.48550/arXiv.1810.04805) model based on [integrated gradients](https://proceedings.mlr.press/v70/sundararajan17a.html) method, with the goal of privacy and saving retrain resource.
+Our research focuses on determining and erasing knowledge neurons in [BERT-based-case](https://doi.org/10.48550/arXiv.1810.04805) language model based on [integrated gradients](https://proceedings.mlr.press/v70/sundararajan17a.html) method, with the goal of privacy and saving retrain resources.
 Our experiment is conducted on cloze task [dataset](https://github.com/Thaifitus/determining_and_erasing_kns_in_transformer_thesis/blob/main/data/PARAREL/data_all_allbags.json) and evaluated with two main metrics which are model accuracy and perplexity.
 Our research mainly based on [Damai Dai 2022](https://doi.org/10.18653/v1/2022.acl-long.581) research.

 # Result
 ![alt text](./img/erase_result.jpg "Perplexity evaluation metric of some relations before and after erasing knowledge.
 The higher increase ratio